 5. ‘Pokemon’ Was Inspired By butterflies

-The creator of Pokemon series, Satoshi Tajiri, a Japanese video game designer, used to collect caterpillars and watched them turn into butterflies, in his childhood days, which later inspired him to make Pokemon.
+The creator of the Pokemon series, Satoshi Tajiri, a Japanese video game designer, used to collect caterpillars and watched them turn into butterflies in his childhood days, which later inspired him to make Pokemon.

 4. A Player Solved 15-Year-Old Biochemical Mystery

 In 2011, an online puzzle game player decoded the crystal structure of AIDS, which had been unsolved for 15 years.
-While the puzzle was available on Foldit game for 3 weeks, player generated an accurate 3d model of the enzyme in just 10 days.
+While the puzzle was available on the Foldit game for three weeks, the player generated an accurate 3d model of the enzyme in just ten days.

 3. Console Gaming Market

 The console gaming segment is growing significantly.
-In 2017, Sony and Microsoft generated more than $14 billion in combined revenues from subscription, first-party games and third party game fees.
-The PS4 was responsible for 51% share of the total console hardware market, while Xbox holds 26% share.
+In 2017, Sony and Microsoft generated more than $14 billion in combined revenues from subscription, first-party games, and third-party game fees.
+The PS4 was responsible for a 51% share of the total console hardware market, while Xbox holds a 26% share.